Blog 9 min read

 • bringing only one piece of proof for whole months

-• and assuming the criminal-record certificate “will be quick”
+• assuming the criminal-record certificate “will be quick”

-If you still don’t know how to obtain that certificate, start with this guide on the home-country criminal record certificate.
+If you still do not know how to obtain that certificate, start with this guide on the home-country criminal record certificate.

 Prepare first, file second